HillaryDanan/abstraction-intelligence/README.md

 **On LLMs:** Within a conversation, LLMs have weak temporal persistence and action-consequence contingency.
 But they lack self-boundary awareness, cross-context stability, gating mechanisms, and stakes.
 This predicts principled 3c-3d limitations that scaling alone cannot overcome—hypothesis pending empirical test.
 Whether alternative paths to 3c-3d exist remains open.

-**On in-context learning:** ICL appears to show within-context adaptation, complicating the picture.
-Our interpretation: ICL is meta-level pattern matching—retrieving learned demonstration-response mappings, not constructing novel responses.
-ICL provides weak temporal persistence but lacks stakes, gating, and cross-context stability.
-Whether scale could change this is an open empirical question; current evidence suggests ICL improves coverage (compression) rather than enabling genuine construction (generation).
+**On in-context learning:** ICL shows within-context adaptation, including some systematic properties like inferring novel rules from examples.
+The open question: is this genuine construction or sophisticated retrieval?
+The framework predicts retrieval—ICL improves coverage (compression) rather than enabling construction (generation).
+But ICL’s systematic properties make this genuinely ambiguous; it’s testable, not settled.

 -----